 If the EEC sends GPSI to the ECS/EES, then the ECS/EES verifies the received GPSI using the GPSI received from the network via AKMA or via UE ID API.

 6.13.3 Solution evaluation

+This solution addresses key issue #2.1 by proposing a mechanism for authentication of both the EEC and UE by the ECS/EES.
+The authentication of the EEC by the ECS/EES relies on the authentication of the EEC by the UE with a method out of the scope of this solution.

+This solution doesn’t have any impact on the existing AKMA mechanism.

+This solution also proposes two alternative methods for validation of the GPSI, by the ECS/EES, which is optionally sent by the EEC to the ECS/EES.
+These methods are re-using the existing AKMA and UE ID retrieval API.

+Editor’s Note: Further evaluation is FFS.

 6.14 Solution #14: A solution for authentication of UE and GPSI verification by EES/ECS